 Your veins carry blood back to your heart, and valves in the veins stop the blood from flowing backward.
 When your veins have trouble sending blood from your limbs to the heart, it’s known as venous insufficiency.
 In this condition, blood doesn’t flow back properly to the heart, causing blood to pool in the veins in your legs.

-“Our veins are just like pipes,” Ms. Ehren says.
+“Our veins are just like pipes,” says Ehren.
 “When there’s persistently high blood pressure in the veins of the legs (venous hypertension) with a valve that doesn’t work correctly, it causes damage to the skin, which eventually breaks down and forms an ulcer.”

 Other possible causes for venous leg ulcers include:

-Venous leg ulcers are the most common type of leg ulcer, accounting for 80-85 percent of all cases and mainly affecting older adults.
-Women are about twice as likely as men to have them — roughly 42 percent to 18 percent, respectively.
+Venous leg ulcers are the most common type of leg ulcer, accounting for 80% to 85% of all cases and mainly affecting older adults.
+Women are about twice as likely as men to have them — roughly 42% to 18%, respectively.
 Experts say a venous leg ulcer is more likely to occur in women between ages 40 and 49 and in men between ages 70 and 79.

 While most heal within three months, some ulcers can take up to two years or more to finally get better.
-And a small number — approximately 15 percent — never fully go away.
+And a small number — approximately 15% — never fully go away.

 Treatment will depend on many factors, including the reason for the condition and your health status and history.
 Other factors your doctor will consider are: